 4. Possible side effects

 Like all medicines, this medicine can cause side effects, although not everybody gets them.
 Not many people have taken Paxlovid.
 Serious and unexpected side effects may happen.
-Paxlovid is still being studied, so it is possible that all of the risks are not known at this time.

 Common: may affect up to 1 in 10 people